MagnumOpuses/jobtechdev.se/site/content/community/_index.md

 ---
 # Community
 <hr>
-### Join our community

- A network and community for actors in the labour market arena.
+### Everything in life is give and take - even JobTech

+ We believe that open source is the way to go regarding digital innovation in the Swedish labour market.
+We’re happy to provide you with whatever we can to make your ideas a reality, but we also expect you to give back in some form.
+ There are many ways to share your ideas and expertise in our ecosystem in order to give back.

- Share knowledge, engagement and find new opportunities
+ Share code, share knowledge, share data, every contribution counts!
+Let’s talk and find something that fits and feels good.